kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "An accomodation has exactly one cost of FinancialResource"
 * `Accomodation SubClassOf isA is a SpatialObject` <br />
 "An Accomodation is of type SpatialObject"
-* `Detail SubClassOf hasURL some xsd:string` <br />
-"Detail has min 0 URL represented by a string URI"
-* `Detail SubClassOf hasSource some Source` <br />
-"Detail has min 0 Source some Source"
-* `Review SubClassOf hasURL some xsd:string` <br />
-"Review has min 0 URL represented by a string URI"
-* `Review SubClassOf hasSource some Source` <br />
-"Review has min 0 Source some Source"

 ## Activity
 ![Activities](../schema-diagrams/Activity.png)